oslc-op/website/content/news/new-oasis-oslc-steering-committee-announced.md

 title = "New OASIS OSLC Steering Committee Announced" banner = "img/news-default.jpg" url="news/new-oasis-oslc-steering-committee-announced/"
+summary = "The September 2015 elections for the OASIS OSLC Steering Committee have concluded."
 +++

 The September 2015 elections for the OASIS OSLC Steering Committee have concluded -- congratulations to the new and re-elected members!